 Chili Peppers

-Peppers are another great salt-free way to add quite a bit of spicy flavor.
-Peppers can range from sweet to painfully spicy.
-The heat level of peppers is measured in Scoville Heat Units (SHUs).
-SHU measures the concentration of capsaicinoids in a pepper.
-Capsaicinoids are the chemical compounds that gives peppers their spicy flavor.
+The heat level of peppers is measured in Scoville Heat Units (SHUs), which indicate the concentration of capsaicinoids in a pepper.
+Capsaicinoids are the chemical compounds that give peppers their spicy flavor.
 The higher the SHU, the more capsaicinoids it has and the spicier it is.
 Be careful to choose a pepper that matches your preferred spiciness level!

 How Much Sodium is in Hot Sauce?